-The "granddaddy" of all Maine rivers, the St. John flows north amidst 3.5 million acres of forest lands that make up the North Maine Woods.
+The grand river of the North Maine Woods flows north amidst 3.5 million acres of forest lands.
 Remote, wild and full of history, the Woolastook (as the natives named it meaning "goodly river") rises from a modest river to grand proportions in a matter of days as tributaries of similar size successively add to the rivers flow.

 |Dates:||7 days, May-early June|

 |Cost:||$1440/person (includes NMW fees)|

 |Included:||canoeing and camping gear, all meals on river, transportation arrangements to and from the river from Bangor, North Maine Woods and river fees, guide services.|

 |Not included:||sleeping bags, personal items/clothing (a packing list will be provided), personal beverages, guides gratuities, fishing licenses, accommodations in Bangor.|

 Our canoe trips are led by Master Maine Guides who have worked as professional river guides for over 20 years.
 Of all the rivers our guides have worked the St. John holds a special place in their hearts.
 Our tradition of running the St. John goes back a generation and our guides history of both working trips and as volunteers maintaining campsites for North Maine Woods predates the existence of Sunrise.
 The St. John is the longest trip we regularly run often leading two trips a season with three not unheard of and rarely missing a year so it comes as no surprise that our guides have spent close to a year of their lives poling, paddling, exploring, and sharing this magnificent river.

 Our goal is to meet if not exceed your expectations while providing a river trip you will not soon forget.
 Your trip forms are very helpful to us in striving to meet this goal.
 Each individual should fill out and return a completed trip form to us at their earliest convenience.